3 years after The Elder Scrolls 6 was announced, Todd Howard is thinking about making it

-In 2016, before it was formally announced at E3 2018, Todd Howard confirmed that Bethesda was working on a new Elder Scrolls game (because of course it was), but warned that it was an extremely long way off: So far off, in fact, that he implied the technology required to make it happen didn't actually exist.
+In 2016, before The Elder Scrolls 6 was formally announced at E3 2018, Todd Howard confirmed that Bethesda was working on a new Elder Scrolls (because of course it was), but warned that it was an extremely long ways away: So far off, in fact, that he implied the technology required to make it happen didn't actually exist.

 "I have to be careful what I say—it's a very long way off," Howard said at the time.
 "I could sit here and explain the game to you, and you would say, 'That sounds like you don't even have the technology—how long is that going to take?'
 And so it's something that's going to take a lot of time, what we have in mind for that game."